USCGC Staten Island: United States Coast Guard (1966–1974)

 She departed Seattle on 6 July 1970 to conduct scientific tests and evaluation of crude oil spread rate in the Arctic Ocean.
 Later that summer when a large group of 20 tugboats and 40 barges bound for Prudhoe Bay with vital supplies became trapped in pack ice, Staten Island worked around the clock for 31/2 days to tow and push the barges to open water.
 She freed the fouled screw of the tugboat Active 30 nmi southwest of Point Barrow on 14 August 1970, and returned to Seattle on 20 August 1970.
 Staten Island departed Seattle once more later in 1970 as part of "Operation Deep Freeze 1971".

 On 28 February 1971, while en route to Mawson Station she struck an uncharted pinnacle 14 nmi north of the station, suffering significant damage, including a punctured hull that flooded four compartments, but no crew injuries.
-After completing temporary repairs in Melbourne, Australia and certified seaworthy, USCGC Burton Island was ordered to escort the Staten Island home to Seattle.
+After completing temporary repairs in Melbourne, Australia and certified seaworthy, USCGC Burton Island was ordered to escort Staten Island home to Seattle.

 In mid-March 1972, during "Operation Deep Freeze", while en route from Dunedin, New Zealand, to Suva, Fiji, Staten Island was broadsided by a rogue wave and came within 2 degrees of capsizing.
 While ascending the ladder to the bridge to relieve the helmsman, Seaman Cotten hailed the Officer of the Deck moments before an 80 ft wall of water struck the port beam.
 With the bridge doors open the bridge instantly filled with water, as well as the stairwell in which Seaman Cotten was prevented from ascending.
 The ship listed heavily to starboard, began to shake with one propeller turning in the air, then rolled back to port causing the starboard wing to scoop up seawater, sending everyone splashing toward the overhead (again).
 Only one man was injured; a fireman climbing up from the engine room who twisted an ankle.
 In early March 1972 Staten Island became the first United States government vessel to enter the port in Dunedin.

 Later in 1972 the ship departed Seattle for Arctic Summer North carrying scientists from the University of Anchorage, the University of Washington, and the Smithsonian Institution to make determinations on the effects drilling for oil on the north slope of Alaska would have on the environment.